ArnovanDoesburg/Asteroid-Assault/README.md

 #  ![](https://raw.githubusercontent.com/ArnovanDoesburg/CMTPRG01-8/feature/Collision/dist/img/meteor/tiny2.png) Asteroid Assault ![](https://raw.githubusercontent.com/ArnovanDoesburg/CMTPRG01-8/feature/Collision/dist/img/meteor/tiny1.png)

-Destroy all the big asteroids without getting hit more than twice!
+Destroy all the asteroids without getting hit more than once!
 Each level spawns more asteroids than the last one, how long will you survive?
+Use powerups to upgrade your ship's weapons or use the superbomb powerup to make the asteroids go bye-bye!

 This project was made on behalf of the Rotterdam University of Applied Sciences.